Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

+In Table~\ref{tab:1cm} we compare resource estimates for QPE for molecular systems with increasing dimensionality in the range $D=9-51$, along with various truncations to the LMR form of the PES.

-In Figure~\ref{fig:scaling} we compare quantum complexities for block encoding rovibrational Hamiltonians at $J=0$ for water (3D), methane (9D) and model molecules (21D,30D,50D).
+Results of block-encoding and QPE costs are summarized in Figure~\ref{fig:scaling}.
+We compare quantum complexities (quantum volume and T-count) for block-encoding rovibrational Hamiltonians at $J=0$ for water (3$D$), methane (9$D$) and model molecules (21$D$,30$D$,50$D$).
 We observe that for all molecules considered our method gives several orders of magnitude lower resource estimates than other techniques and this scaling becomes more favourable as the dimensionality increases.